 Training, qualifications & experience

-- I am a qualified counsellor, holding a Higher Diploma in Integrative Counselling and a Registered member of the British Association for Counselling & Psychotherapy.
+- I am a qualified counsellor, holding a Higher Diploma in Integrative Counselling and an Accredited member of the National Counselling & Psychotherapy Society.

 - I am also trained in Cognitive Behavioural Therapy (CBT) which is particularly suitable for short term work.